awsdocs/aws-batch-user-guide/doc_source/job_queue_parameters.md

 ## Job Queue Name<a name="job_queue_name"></a>

 `jobQueueName`
-The name for your compute environment\.
+The name for your job queue\.
 Up to 128 letters \(uppercase and lowercase\), numbers, and underscores are allowed\.
 Type: String
 Required: Yes